 - Remove the little, innocent-looking muscle tabs (shown below).
 They're tough when cooked and harbor grit and sand.
 Rather unpleasant.
 They peel off easily with your fingers.

 - Rinse your scallops, drain, then pat dry.
 And, dry again, and again, and again.
 Sorry to hammer this home, but if your scallops aren't dry, dry, dry, you'll be steaming them in a puddled pan rather than giving them a good sear.

 - A good sprinkle of kosher salt and pepper on the scallops does the trick.

-Get a large nonstick or cast iron skillet nice and hot with a thin layer of olive oil.
-It’s best to work in batches so you don’t overcrowd the pan.
+Get a large stainless steel or cast iron skillet nice and hot with a thin layer of oil.
+It's best to work in batches so you don't overcrowd the pan.
 These babes take only one in a half to two minutes per side to cook.
-You’re looking for a caramelized crust on the top and bottom, and tender but not quite opaque in the center.
+You're looking for a caramelized crust on the top and bottom, and tender but not quite opaque in the center.